INTEGRATED COURSE ON ETHICS AND HUMAN SCIENCES

 - Teaching methods

 A good general knowledge acquired by reading constantly and reflecting upon media news and fictional/literary texts (high school level).

-The main course goal is training the students for a sound and coherent ethical and historical reasoning in biomedical contexts of research, practice and work.
-Skills to be pursued and im-plemented are the following ones: perceiving a moral dilemma; drawing an historical parallel; critically reading cultural-historical episodes and dimensions of biomedicine; justifying personal evaluations in the light of historic frameworks, and of ethical rules, principles and theories; critically reflecting upon issues related to the several specialized areas of biomedicine; composing a quarrel and disagreement inside the staff and into our social pluralistic arena; recognizing the historical and cultural dimensions of scientific and technological institutions and practices; learning a language suitable for under-standing, interpreting and commenting (in dialogue) the narrative events of the institutional working life.
+The main course-goal is training the students for a sound and coherent ethical and historical reasoning in biomedical contexts of research, practice and work.
+Skills to be pursued and implemented are: perceiving a moral dilemma; drawing an historical parallel; critically reading cultural-historical episodes and dimensions of biomedicine; justifying personal evaluations in the light of historic frameworks, and of ethical rules, principles and theories; critically reflecting upon issues related to the several specialized areas of biomedicine; composing a quarrel and disagreement inside the staff and into our social pluralistic arena; recognizing the historical and cultural dimensions of scientific and technological institutions and practices; learning a language suitable for understanding, interpreting and commenting (in dialogue) the narrative events of the institutional working life.
 General objectives include: ethical, humanistic and historical introductive knowledge, capacity of an autonomous moral judgement, ability of (theoretical and applied) understanding, communicating and debating skills in an interdisciplinary setting, learning and self-learning attitude.

-Definition of bioethics (history, aims, methods, tools), biological science and research, medi-cal humanities, applied ethics, history of medicine and of bio-technologies.
+Definition of bioethics (history, aims, methods, tools), biological science and research, medical humanities, applied ethics, history of medicine and of bio-technologies.
 Truth telling.
 Privacy and confidentiality.
 Euthanasia and over-treatment.
-Drug experimentation, codes of ethics and ethics committees.
+Drug experimentation, independent research, codes of ethics, conflicts of interest, and ethics committees.
 Informed consent.
 Abortion and status of embryo.
 Assisted procreation.
 Cloning and stem cells.
-Justice and re-sources allocation.
+Justice and resources allocation.
 Organ transplantation.
 Definition of death and brain death.
 Islamic and Jewish patients.
 Communication inside the staff.
 Ethics, literature and cinema.
 Vaccines and public health issues.
 Burn out in biological personnel: ethics and psychiatry, psychoanalysis and psychotherapy.
 Genetic testing and screening.
-Nursing and ethics at the chair-side.
+Biological evidence-based-medicine and ethics in the laboratory.
 Ethics consultation.
 Animal rights.
 Introductory elements of social history of biotechnologies.
 Instinctive, regular and transmission medicine.
 The basics of medicine in the classical world.
 Hippocrates and Galen.
 Scientific renewal in the Modern Age.
 New knowledge of anatomy and physiology.
 Optical magnification.
 Microbial theory: contagion, epidemic, infectious agents.
 Antisepsis and asepsis.